ezsystems/commerce-documentation/docs/guide/product_description/ordering_process.md

 ![](img/image2018-4-4_18-53-18.png)

-An upload function allows to upload a csv file containing a list of SKUs and quantities.
+An upload function allows to upload a CSV file containing a list of SKUs and quantities.
 Even more convenient is the drag and drop function.

 Variant products can be added as well.